BillyOh.com

 6. MDF

-The smooth edges make it easy to cut, even for detailed designs.
-It’s easy to work with and makes a good choice for a DIY shed project.
+MDF, or Medium-density Fibreboard, comes from pressed wood fibres.
+It’s easy to work with and makes the shed feel finished inside.
+The smooth edges make it easy to cut, even for detailed designs, which makes it a good choice for a DIY shed project.

 7. Upcycled pallets